Punktum-dk/epp-service-specification/README.md

         </domain:chg>
       </domain:update>
     </update>
-    <clTRID>3865a50a134cd896455a909ebb2958c7</clTRID>
+    <clTRID>69ab449541c9873d2521bd4216134df3</clTRID>
   </command>
 </epp>
 ```

 The generation of an AuthInfo token can be accomplished by all users with privileges to do so.

-When the authorisation has been created it is visible to all users with the privilege to generate it, not just the requester.
+When the authorization has been created it is visible to all users with the privilege to generate it, not just the requester.

 The token is accessible in: